zbyju/obsidian/1. Fleeting notes/PDB/How does processing a query look like.md

 Take the query and parse it into a abstract syntax tree.

 # 2. Semantic analysis
-Check the query against the schema for correctness.
+Check the query against the schema for correctness (also check user permissions)

 **Optimizations:** Schema information can be cached.